loulafripouille/express-form-handler/README.md

 Define a form (fields, field format & validation rules, ...), process the form validation with a route middleware then use the `req.form` object into the next route middleware.

 Attach a model to a form in order to automate data binding to it.
+When a `:id` parameter is present in the `req` object, form-handler will try to find the corresponding document into the database before binding data.

 Chose the way you want to process the validation: by the defined form's fields format and rules or by the model validate method provide by mongoose, sequelize, etc.